-There is no doubt that champagne enjoys its own special status among the French wines, and is also uniquely synonymous with celebrations of an important nature.
-But while the best bubbly alone is refreshingly effervescent, fruity and drinkable, sparkling wine from the Champagne region can also be used in some creative and delicious cocktails.
-Here are some of the finest cocktails that make use of the leading celebratory wine.
+Champagne has a special status among the French wines, but while drinking bubbles on its own is refreshingly effervescent, fruity and drinkable, sparkling wine from the Champagne region can also be used in some creative and delicious cocktails.
+So, here is a list of the best champagne cocktails out there.
+And a bit of background on each...

 Named after a hero of the French resistance and former mayor of the French town of Dijon, the Kir Cocktail, or Kir Aperitif, is the simple blending of crème de cassis and white wine.
-The Kir Royale, however, is the champagne version which takes around 15ml crème de cassis poured into a champagne flute and topped up with Brut Champagne.
-A tasteful garnish can be made from summer berries, to create a light and fruity summer drink.
+The Kir Royale, however, is the champagne version.
+But how do you make it?

 Death in the Afternoon